SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 After dawn the feels like (or perceived) temperatures in Singapore usually rise very quickly, reaching almost intolerable temperatures of above 40°C by 11am.
 And over the course of a day the feels like daytime temperatures regularly exceed the 45°C mark – occasionally, the extremely high levels of 50°C are reached.
 It should also be borne in mind that the effects of solar radiation are yet to be factored in (standard air temperatures are always measured in the shade).
 According to the Australian Bureau of Meteorology, direct sun exposure on a clear day could add as much as 8°C to the feels like temperatures – that is, on a sunny day in Singapore the already extraordinarily high perceived temperatures could virtually surge to nearly 60°C (!).

 With more than 2,000 mm of annual rainfall, Singapore is also one of the wettest large cities in the world (see chart below).
-Throughout the year, however, much of the precipitation occurs in brief episodes of intensified torrential rain; that is, dry and sunny conditions are in general more common.
-Only during the main monsoon season, which lasts from November to January, the periods of heavy rain tend to be prolonged, frequently disrupting the routine schedule of outdoor sporting enthusiasts.
+Throughout the year, however, much of the precipitation occurs in brief episodes of intensified torrential rain; that is, dry and sunny conditions are rather more common.
+Only during the main monsoon season, which lasts from November to January, the periods of heavy rain tend to be prolonged, frequently disrupting the routine schedule of outdoor sporting lifestyle enthusiasts.

 Singapore demonstrates extremely high levels of annual rainfall.
 However, longer periods of dry weather conditions are rather the norm on a typical day in Singapore (the rain episodes are mostly relatively short, intense and thundery).